The Perils of ÔPerilÕ

 One exception to that

 last point is the Japanese actress who stars in Steel Angel.
-I donÕt even know her name, but
+Yu (or Yuu) Saeki is her name, and she's described online as a "gravure idol" Ð a multi-media model.

-sheÕs as cute as all get-out, as is her skimpy superheroine outfit:
+SheÕs as cute as all get-out in her skimpy superheroine outfit:

 Now this is cheesy